 Swiping to the right will let you swipe through each image in the photo gallery.
 You'll get another set of menus on the bottom of the screen.
 You can compare the original photo to its HDR version or share the HDR image, make editing changes or delete the photo.
 I've never used the image editor.
 I usually stick with the results from the presets.
 If I do want to make an edit I prefer using another app like Photogene4.

-I like the fact that vividHDR has its own internal gallery/lightbox and saves images exported to the Photos app to its own album.
+I like the fact that vividHDR has its own internal gallery/lightbox and saves images exported to the Photos app to its album.
 The iOS Photos app can get so cluttered and sometimes I have difficulty finding the photo I want.
-Whether I am snapping a photo to post to [Pressgram ][http://pressgr.am]or upload to a blog posing using Poster, being able to navigate to an album with just the images I need makes things simpler.
+Whether I am snapping a picture to post to [Pressgram ][http://pressgr.am\]or upload to a blog posing using Poster, being able to navigate to an album with just the images I need makes things simpler.

-Although the app is simple to use taking a good quality HDR image requires some patience.
-The app has to take three photos and merge them together.
-It is important that neither the camera nor the subject move or change while the images are being captured.
-Although the app can be used handheld I recommend bracing yourself against something — a tree, a pole — to reduce movement.
+Although the app is simple to use, taking a good quality HDR image requires some patience.
+The app has to take three photos and merge them.
+Neither the camera nor the subject must move or change while the images are being captured.
+Although the app can be used handheld, I recommend bracing yourself against something -- a tree, a pole -- to reduce movement.
 For the photo below I leaned against my car to get the shot.
 Or maybe you can keep a mini tripod and iPhone mount such as the Glif in your glove box.